sampadanikam2105/Loan-Approval-Predicton/README.md

 ## 📈 Key Insights
 - Applicants with a **strong credit history** are more likely to get loan approval.
 - **Higher applicant income** improves approval probability.
-- Property area and education level also influence loan decisions.
+- Education level and Total Income also influence loan decisions.